Find Affordable College Courses

 Nursing majors at UofM take out an average of $26,625 in student loans while working on their egree.
 When it comes time to repay the loan, graduates who are on a 10-year repayment plan pay an average monthly payment of $115.

-Full Nursing at University of Memphis Report
+Read full report on Nursing at University of Memphis

 After completing their degree, nursing graduates from Southwest carry an average student debtload of $18,522.